gurcag/tetris/README.md

 in 2013

-When I was a university student and just started working as a part-time developer at Nilaccra, I was given this Tetris project to understand and apply the principles of OOP.
+When I was a university student and just started working as a part-time developer at Nilaccra, this Tetris project was assigned to me to understand and perform the OOP principles.
 ##
 windows desktop based tetris app with VB.NET & .NET 3.5
 ##